zhao-shihan/Diffraction/README.md

 By now, it only works on Windows(include <Windows.h>, for Sleep(int)).
 This means that porting to Linux/Mac is not difficult.

-These codes are almost completely garbage, and filled with disgusting code style.
+These codes are ALMOST COMPLETELY GARBAGE, and with disgusting code style.
 However,
-It works!
+It works.